no-go/UART-Smartwatch/README.md

 # UART-Smartwatch

 This branch is a bit different than the master.
-Firmware and circuit are modified for a low cost version.
+Firmware and circuit are modified for a low cost version and long live via sleep mode

 ## App